ifm/documentation/GeneralDoc/docker.md

 ## SSH connection

-To connect to the VPU via ssh, following steps need to be followed through:
+To connect to the VPU via ssh, the following steps need to be followed through:

 1. Generate ssh key-pair
 2. Upload the public key to the VPU